Melissa-Cruz/codesquad-comics-server/README.md

 <!-- Insert a project screenshot here -->

-This project has the back-end code using express.js and includes all the routing for the requests and the database connection.
+This project has the back-end code using express.js and includes all the routing for the requests and the database connection for CodeSquad Comics.
 The  client side of the project shows a CRUD app for comic books.
 The client side is deployed with Netlify and the server side with Render.

 ### Future Tasks